chef-boneyard/chef-rfc/rfc028-mailing-list-migration.md

 ## Rationale

 The existing mailing list system at [lists.opscode.com](http://lists.opscode.com), Sympa, is very old and fragile.
 Additionally, it is not a delightful experience for end-users of Chef, who must navigate a non-intuitive interface to subscribe to, unsubscribe from, and view the archives of the Chef user and developer mailing lists.

-There have been [previous efforts dating to 2012](http://archive.lists.chef.io/sympa/arc/chef-dev/2012-06/msg00029.html) to try and migrate off Sympa, but no action has been taken thus far.
-By codifying the direction in this RFC, we hope to pave the way for this migration to be done in an expeditious way.
+There have been [previous efforts dating to 2012](http://archive.lists.chef.io/sympa/arc/chef-dev/2012-06/msg00029.html) to try and migrate off Sympa, but none have succeeded thus far.

 ## Copyright